-The Rehabilitation and Revegetation Guidelines (Appendix D) will be reviewed (and if required, updated) every 5 years to coincide with the Conservation Management Plan review.
+The Rehabilitation and Revegetation Guidelines (Appendix D) will be reviewed (and if required, updated) every 5 years.

 4.6 Monitoring Regimes and Survey Methods

 Bushland Condition has been determined to be the most appropriate and practical measure for ensuring that the vegetation within Jandakot Airport's Conservation Precincts is maintained appropriately in order to provide suitable habitat for significant fauna and flora species.